CNAG-Biomedical-Informatics/convert-pheno/docs-site/docs/download-and-installation.md

 import Link from '@docusaurus/Link';

-:::info[Compatibility]
+:::info[CLI compatibility]

-`Convert-Pheno` can be installed locally on the following operating systems:
+The command-line interface can be installed on the following operating systems:

 | Operating System | Supported Versions                                      |
 |------------------|---------------------------------------------------------|